High School Literature & Composition

 Instructor: Shelley George

-Cost: $86 per month + $40 application fee
+Cost: $86 per month + $45 application fee

 Online Availability: Students can enroll in this class as an Online Real Time student, pending teacher approval.

-• Easy Grammar Ultimate Series: 180 Daily Teaching Lessons, Grade 12 Student Workbook by Dr. Wanda C. Phillips, ISBN: 978-0936981567
+• Easy Grammar Ultimate Series: 180 Daily Teaching Lessons, Grade 11 Student Workbook, by Dr. Wanda C. Phillips, ISBN 978-0936981901

-• If you have the Write Source Student Book from last year’s Literature and Composition grades 9-10 class, you can use it – instead of purchasing this new one
+• Write Source Student Book, ISBN 9780669531374 or 9780669009088 (If you have the Write Source Student Book from last year’s Literature and Composition grades 9-10 class, you can use it – instead of purchasing this new one)

-• 101 Amazing Stories of Hope and Faith: Inspiring Stories from Real Life, ISBN: 978-1496446671
+• 101 Amazing Stories of Hope and Faith: Inspiring Stories from Real Life, ISBN 978-1496446671

 Students also need to purchase one book from each section below:

-Description: Take a literary ride through the classics!
-Students will read, analyze, and respond to selected works.
-These works will be discussed from a Biblical worldview, and universal themes will be addressed.
-Extensive reading, vocabulary tests, weekly journal responses, five-paragraph essays, and other literary projects will be assigned.
-The grammar work will equip students with strong grammar skills, polish their existing sentence structure, and help prepare them for the grammar section of the ACT.
-A two-year rotation of books is incorporated so your student can take the class two years in a row without repeating information, homework, tests, etc. Next year, in 2025-2026, the class will focus on The Classics I.
+Description: Take a wild literary ride through some of the greatest classics!
+We will embark on a literary journey that will engage students and help them develop stronger reading and writing skills.
+Students will read, analyze, and respond to thought-provoking works.
+The literary works will be discussed from a Biblical worldview and universal themes will be addressed.
+Extensive reading, vocabulary tests, weekly journal responses, 5-paragraph essays, and other literary projects will be assigned.
+Each semester students will choose a biography to read and analyze, in addition to the required reading.
+The Write Source books will equip students with strong grammar skills, polish their existing sentence structure, and help prepare them for the grammar section of the ACT.
+A two-year rotation of books is incorporated so your student can take the class two years in a row without repeating information, homework, tests, etc. Next year we will read a completely different selection of classics.

 Course: High School Writing Intensive (fall semester only)

-Grade Level:
+Grade Level: 9-12

 Day/Time: Wednesday 2:20 - 3:20pm